usaamahahmed101/UDB/infrastructure/docs/architecture.md

 5. Configure appropriate firewall rules in order to maintain needed access between the resources that are to be created

 ### GCS_Bucket Module
-The purpose of this module is to create the GCS bucket inorder to store the artifacts generated during the environment creation
+The purpose of this module is to create the GCS bucket inorder to store the artifacts generated during the environment creation.

 ### Bastion Module
 The purpose of this module is to create a GCE instance using the public subnet as a jump server in order to connect the outside world with the environment created within the private subnet.